 This is a guest post by luthier Clive Titmuss

-A big thank you to Clive for this fantastic and informative article previously published on Classical Guitar Canada.
+Previously published on Classical Guitar Canada.
 Make sure to visit his website to see more of his work and recordings.
 All photos are by Clive Titmuss of guitars he built himself.
 He mentioned: “I made two of these instruments for my colleague Alan Rinehart and I to play in concert.”
 You can click on the photos to enlarge them.

 An overview of the six-course guitar